Read time: 5 minutes

 • When files or folders are shared in a Channel chat, these files are uploaded to the Channel’s folder within the document library of SharePoint Online so that it is available to all team members.

-Stopping chat deletion from MS Teams
+Stopping chat deletion from Microsoft Teams

-Setting up accidental deletion policies-
+Setting up accidental deletion policies

-You can put a restriction on chat deletion using the following steps-
+You can put a restriction on chat deletion using the following steps:

 1. Move to the Microsoft Teams Admin Center.